DavisPL-Teaching/189c/lecture2/README.md

 - I am still sick, hope to be back in person soon

+- HW2 due a week from tomorrow

 - OH today 3-4pm on Zoom

+- Midterm Thursday, February 12 in class

 - Poll answers and other study materials in `review/`

-- Midterm Thursday, February 12 in class

 Plan for today:

 - Jump back into part 2: satisfiability

 - More about how Z3 works and common pitfalls.

+Questions?